famous-battles-and-conflicts

 The most common weapon was the spear, used both for thrusting and throwing.
 Spearheads were relatively cheap to produce, making the spear the weapon of the common ceorl (freeman).
 Swords were prestige items, often intricately patterned with pattern-welding, and reserved for wealthier warriors—the thanes and housecarls.
 The Saxon seax, a single-edged fighting knife, was a distinctive sidearm that gave these warriors their tribal name.
 It was used for close-quarters combat and finishing wounded enemies.

 Perhaps the most iconic weapon of the late Saxon period was the two-handed Danish axe.
-Adopted from Viking contact, this weapon could strike with devastating force, cleaving through shields and armor.
+Adopted from Viking contact, this weapon could strike with devastating force, cleaving through shields and armour.
 Housecarls at Hastings wielded these axes to great effect.
 Archers were present in Saxon armies but played a secondary role compared to infantry.
 The bow was used for skirmishing and hunting, but the reliance on close-order fighting meant that missile troops were not as decisive as in later medieval warfare.

-Armor and Defensive Equipment
+Armour and Defensive Equipment

-The Saxon warrior’s primary defense was the shield.
+The Saxon warrior’s primary defence was the shield.
 Typically round and made of lime wood, shields were covered with leather and often reinforced with a metal boss.
 They were large enough to protect the torso when overlapping in the shield wall.
 Helmets were common among the wealthy; the famous Coppergate Helmet from York shows a sophisticated design with cheek guards and a nasal.
-Body armor was more variable.
+Body armour was more variable.
 Chainmail (byrnies) was expensive and worn only by the elite.
 Most warriors relied on padded gambesons or even just their shields and courage.

 The Shield Wall: Formation and Discipline